cyber-shah/academics-neu/midterm-cyber-shah/README.md

 Surprisingly, the recursive implementation of Java outperforms the C implementation.
 This is likely due to the fact that Java is able to handle a larger number of recursive calls compared to C. This is evident from the graph above, which shows that the C implementation reaches its limit at the 48th Fibonacci number, while the Java implementation reaches its limit at the 49th Fibonacci number.

-#### 2.3.1 - Limitations
+### <u> 2.3.1 - Limitations </u>

 However, it is important to consider the limitations of both languages to ensure a fair and accurate analysis.

-For C, one limitation is the potential for stack overflow when using the recursive approach for large values of n.
+* For C, one limitation is the potential for stack overflow when using the recursive approach for large values of n.
 To address this limitation, the dynamic programming approach was introduced, which allowed for better memory management and performance for large values of n.
 Another limitation is the need to handle integer overflow when calculating Fibonacci numbers.
 This was addressed by using the long long int data type to store the Fibonacci values.

-In the case of Java, a limitation is the potential impact of garbage collection on performance, especially in the dynamic programming approach.
+* In the case of Java, a limitation is the potential impact of garbage collection on performance, especially in the dynamic programming approach.
 Additionally, memory utilization and efficiency might differ compared to C due to Java's automatic memory management system.

-#### 2.3.1 - Advantages and Disadvantages
+#### <u> 2.3.1 - Advantages and Disadvantages </u>

 When comparing and contrasting the two languages, we can identify the following advantages and disadvantages: